1Password Review: Quick Expert Summary

 That said, auto-fill works great in the extension.
 You’re prompted to enable auto-fill when you enter your credentials on a new page.
 Next time you visit the page, you just need to click the pop-up box showing your username, and your credentials will be automatically filled in.
 This feature worked flawlessly in my tests across a variety of sites and login pages.
 If 1Password suggests more than 1 item because you have more than 1 account on that website, you can use the arrow keys to select the one you want.
 Alternatively, you can start typing the name of the login to find it.

-1Password used to have an auto-login feature, but it was removed.
-This was done to avoid associated security risks — like having your details stolen by malicious scripts or phishing sites disguised as legitimate sites like Facebook.
+1Password used to have an auto-login feature, but it removed it to avoid associated security risks — like having your details stolen by malicious scripts or phishing sites disguised as legitimate sites like Facebook.

 Overall, 1Password’s browser extension is pretty good.
 I like the design and also how you have to initiate logins, which removes security risks.
 It’s a very capable and easy-to-use browser extension.

-1Password works with third-party app Privacy to set up Privacy Cards, which are virtual payment cards that mask your debit card information when you make online purchases — but make note that Privacy Cards are only available for US subscribers.
+1Password works with a third-party app called Privacy to allow Privacy Cards, which are virtual payment cards that mask your debit card information when you make online purchases — but make note that Privacy Cards are only available for US subscribers.
 Privacy Cards replace your actual debit card number with a different set of numbers when you make a purchase.
 This way, if the vendor is ever involved in a data breach, your actual card information will remain safe and secure.
-1Password is the only password manager to offer this feature.

-Unfortunately, Privacy Cards can only support debit cards, not credit cards, and the only debit cards supported are Visa and MasterCard.
+To set up Privacy Cards, you need to create an account in Privacy and link it to a payment source — which can only be a checking account or a debit card from US banks or credit unions.
+Unfortunately, Privacy Cards only support debit cards, specifically Visa and MasterCards.
+They do not support credit cards.
 After you integrate your Privacy account with your 1Password account, there’s an option to add your Privacy Card in the payment fields on vendor websites like Netflix in a drop-down menu.

 Privacy Cards are very simple to use.
 It was easy for me to create a Privacy Card.
 After I opened an account on Privacy, I first had to pick a nickname for each card so I’d remember what vendor it’s for (1Password, Netflix, Amazon, etc.).
 Then I was able to set a spending limit — this extra layer of security prevents untrustworthy retailers from charging more than the maximum amount set for the card.
 Plus, there’s a single-use option, which eliminates the virtual card a few minutes after you use it.